Search Ashworth College

 Some schools refer to general studies programs as “interdisciplinary studies” because you don’t have to choose courses only from one discipline.
 When your focus is “interdisciplinary,” your focus is every discipline–from math to marketing to English.
 If you fall in love with an area of study, you can study it more.
 If you don’t, you can leave it behind.

 A focus on a General Studies education is a focus on exploration.
 Being uncertain about a career focus for your entire life is not a weakness.
 It takes real honesty and personal awareness to know you’re not ready to decide.
-Use your General Studies education as an opportunity to determine your interests and, remember, you may not ever have to choose just one.
-A broad skill set can valuable to employers and to the self-employed.
+Use your General Studies education as an opportunity to determine your interests and remember, you may not ever have to choose just one.
+A broad skill set can be valuable to employers and to the self-employed.

 The bottom line: You don’t have to limit yourself to a particular course of study to get the benefits of a degree.